stevenpawley/Pyspatialml/docs/mlworkflow.rst

 and y coordinates.

-The ``extract_vector`` method accepts a Geopandas GeoDataFrame as the ``response`` argument.
-The ``field`` argument is used to indicate if values in a column in the GeoDataFrame should be extracted with the pixel values.
+The ``extract_vector`` method accepts a Geopandas GeoDataFrame as the ``gdf`` argument.
 For GeoDataFrames containing shapely point geometries, the closest pixel to each point is sampled.
 For shapely polygon geometries, all pixels whose centres are inside the polygon are sampled.
 For shapely linestring geometries, every pixel touched by the line is sampled.
 For all geometry types, pixel values are queries